eqbal/CarND_Semantic_Segmentation/README.md

 - `playground` is a python notebook so I can test the components and document training the model.

 - `process_video.py` handles videos, segment the images and then process each using the trained model we generated.

+### Running the project
+The project can be run with ease by invoking `python main.py` or by simply use the notebook and run `fcn.run` The way it is set up in this repo, using a GTX 1060 it takes about 10-15 minutes to train.

+### Checklist
+- [x] Ensure you've passed all the unit tests
+- [x] Ensure you pass all points on [the rubric](https://review.udacity.com/#!/rubrics/989/view).
+- [x] Handle a video sample.

 ### Setup
 ##### Frameworks and Packages